Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Parameter Dependence

 \subsection{Metallicity.}

 As shown in Figure \ref{fig:Dependence_Metallicity_MainText}, with consideration of four different metallicity environments, i.e., $Z=\{0.1,0.3,1,3\}\,Z_\odot$, the $E_{\rm{rot,i}}-M_{\rm{ej}}$ relationships are simulated by evolving helium stars in binary systems.
-Due to the higher mass loss rate in a higher-metallicity environment, the pre-SN helium stars can generally eject fewer materials and lose more AM inside the cores to generate NSs with slower spins.
+Due to the higher mass loss rate in a higher-metallicity environment, the pre-SN helium stars can generally eject {more} materials and lose more AM inside the cores to generate NSs with slower spins.

-If $M_{\rm{He,i}}\gtrsim5\,M_\odot$, the parameter space of the initial orbital period that allows the formation of fast-spinning magnetars to explain the explosions of SLSNe, GRB-SNe, and SNe Ic-BL would reduce significantly for $Z\gtrsim{Z}_\odot$.
+If $M_{\rm{He,i}}\gtrsim5\,M_\odot$, the parameter space of the initial orbital period that allows the formation of fast-spinning magnetars to explain the explosions of SLSNe-I, GRB-SNe, and SNe Ic-BL would reduce significantly for $Z\gtrsim{Z}_\odot$.
 In an environment with $Z=3\,Z_\odot$, only helium stars in very close binaries with $P_{\rm{orb,i}}\lesssim{0}.25\,{\rm{d}}$ can finally generate fast-spinning magnetars that have an initial rotational energy much larger than the neutrino-powered energy.
-Thus, in super-solar metallicity environments, the explosions of magnetar-driven SESN would be heavily suppressed.
-Furthermore, we find that the magnetars formed from helium stars with initial masses of $5\,M_\odot\lesssim{M}_{\rm{He,i}}\lesssim10\,M_\odot$ would have faster spins with an increase in metallicity.
-This is because helium stars in this mass range are more compact when compared to lower-mass helium stars, resulting in retaining more AM inside their cores through strong tidal interactions under the efficient AM transport mechanism, while much more massive helium stars tend to slow down rapidly due to strong metallicity-dependent wind mass loss.
+Thus, in super-solar metallicity environments, the explosions of magnetar-driven SESN would be heavily suppressed. {It is worth noting that the magnetars formed from helium stars at higher metallicities (i.e., $Z\gtrsim{Z}_\odot$) with initial masses of $5\,M_\odot\lesssim{M}_{\rm{He,i}}\lesssim10\,M_\odot$ would have faster spins with increasing metallicity.
+This is because high-metallicity helium stars in this mass range are less compact compared to the ones with initial lower metallicities, which induces less efficient coupling and thus allows them to retain more AM inside their cores.}